biosblob/blog/README.md

 blog
 ====

-The code for the design of my blog, hosted on benders.me.
+The code for my blog, which was originally hosted on benders.me and powered by Kirby.